solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 ## Runtime

-The goal with the runtime is to have a general purpose execution environment that is highly parallelizeable and doesn't require dynamic resource management.
-The goal is to execute as many programs as possible in parallel, and have them pass or fail without a destructive state change.
+The goal with the runtime is to have a general purpose execution environment that is highly parallelizeable.
+To achieve this goal the runtime forces each Instruction to specify all of its memory dependencies up front, and therefore a single Instruction cannot cause a dynamic memory allocation.
+An explicit Instruction for memory allocation from the `SystemProgram::CreateAccount` is the only way to allocate new memory in the engine.
+A Transaction may compose multiple Instruction, including `SystemProgram::CreateAccount`, into a single atomic sequence which allows for memory allocation to achieve a result that is similar to dynamic allocation.

 ### State